chriso13541/chriso13541/README.md

-# 👋 Hi, I'm Chris

-🎓 I'm a Computer Science student at Rutgers University (New Brunswick) with a passion for cybersecurity, automation, and systems administration.
+Computer Science student at Rutgers University (New Brunswick) with a passion for cybersecurity, automation, and systems administration.
 I focus on building practical tools that solve real-world problems while continuously strengthening my programming, command-line, and networking skills.

-## 🔧 Featured Projects
+## Featured Projects

-### 🎶 Music Metadata Generator and Downloader
+### Music Metadata Generator and Downloader
 A comprehensive Python tool that:
 - Fetches YouTube links for songs based on artist/title information
 - Downloads high-quality audio using yt-dlp